dimitymiller/openset_detection/README.md

 - [ ] RetinaNet GMM-Det Training (ETA: 1-2 weeks)

 ## Acknowledgement
-The code in this repository builds upon and heavily relies on the [open-mmlab/mmdetection](https://github.com/open-mmlab/mmdetection) github repository.
+The code in the mmdetection folder of this repository is a copy of the [open-mmlab/mmdetection](https://github.com/open-mmlab/mmdetection) github repository (with some minor additions and changes).
+Please acknowledge mmdetection if you use this respository.

 ## Installation